FOUfashion/frontend/README.md

 ## UI Features :sparkles:

 - elegant landing page with good copy and a clear value proposition for the target users
+- mobile-first responsive design that looks great on smartphones, tablets and desktops

 ## Technical Features :boom: